unicef/publicgoods-toolkit/appendix-examples.md

 achieve goals in a sustainable way.
 The work demonstrates that **open source investment can create many different types of outcomes**.

-For an analysis of GeoNode's open source work, please see [A Case Study On Institutional Investments In Open Source](https://opendri.org/wp-content/uploads/2017/03/OpenDRI-and-GeoNode-a-Case-Study-on-Institutional-Investments-in-Open-Source.pdf).
+For an analysis of GeoNode's open-source work, please see [A Case Study On Institutional Investments In Open Source](https://opendri.org/wp-content/uploads/2017/03/OpenDRI-and-GeoNode-a-Case-Study-on-Institutional-Investments-in-Open-Source.pdf).